Manuel-3/Manuel-3.github.io/docs/figura-scripts.md

 article: true
 ---

-**THIS GUIDE IS FOR FIGURA 0.1.0!
-NEWER VERSIONS MIGHT HAVE DIFFERENT SYNTAX!**

 Now that you [know how to program](/lua-quickstart), you should be able to use [the wiki](https://github.com/KitCat962/FiguraRewriteRewrite/wiki) to get what you need.

 Before you start, note that there is a [Figura VSCode extension](https://marketplace.visualstudio.com/items?itemName=Manuel-Underscore.figura) which provides autocomplete for BlockBench models and [Figura docs](https://github.com/GrandpaScout/FiguraRewriteVSDocs) to provide autocomplete for all Figura features.
 (To install in VSCode, click on extensions icon to the left, search for "Figura", click install.
 Docs need to be downloaded manually.)